Tulsi Gabbard: Foreign policy positions

 In her foreign policy positions, Gabbard has taken a strong stand against Islamist militancy in the Middle East and endorsed tough actions against Al Qaeda and the Islamic State.
 Gabbard has been a strong supporter of the US military offensive to defeat ISIS.
 In 2016, Gabbard described herself as a hawk "when it comes to the war against terrorists", but a dove "when it comes to counterproductive wars of regime change".
-Gabbard has also called for reducing military interventionism by the United States.
-She criticizes the neocon war machine for U.S. involvement in "wasteful regime change wars" that do not make America any safer.
+Gabbard has called for ending "our interventionist foreign policy of carrying out regime change wars".